 The organizers of useR!
 2021 are dedicated to providing a safe and inclusive conference experience for everyone regardless of age, gender, sexual orientation, disability, physical appearance, race, or religion (or lack thereof).

-All participants (including attendees, speakers, sponsors and volunteers) at useR!
+All participants (including organizers, attendees, presenters, sponsors, and volunteers) at useR!
 2021 are required to agree to the following code of conduct.
+Reports of violation to this Code of Conduct should be addressed to useR2021-coc [at] r-project.org.

 Organizers will enforce this code throughout and expect cooperation in ensuring a safe environment for all.